 FIXING HEALTH CARE

-Joe believes that universal access to health care is a fundamental human right. in Congress, he has been fighting to make quality affordable health care accessible to every woman, man, and child in this country.
+Joe believes that universal access to health care is a fundamental human right.
+In Congress, he has been fighting to make quality affordable health care accessible to every woman, man, and child in this country.

 The bottom line is that we need to make it easier, not harder for Americans to obtain the health coverage they need and deserve.
-That is why Joe continues to fight back against President Trump’s efforts to dismantle the Affordable Care Act – which would cut off access to health coverage for millions of Americans and eliminate protections for over 130 million people with preexisting conditions.
+That is why Joe continues to fight back against Republican efforts to dismantle the Affordable Care Act – which would cut off access to health coverage for millions of Americans and eliminate protections for over 130 million people with preexisting conditions.

 Joe has helped lead efforts to end surprise medical billing, lower the cost of prescription drugs, and maintain critical protections for people with preexisting conditions.
 And he is working to lower health insurance premiums, expand access to affordability assistance programs, and safeguard Americans from short-term junk insurance plans.